-7 tips for finding buyers in the natural ingredients for health products sector
+8 tips for finding buyers on the European market for natural ingredients for health products

 Contents of this page

 - Get to know your target market and requirements through market research

 - Use company databases and trade show exhibitor lists to make an initial buyers list

 - Use selection criteria to find the right buyer for your product offer

 - Understand and meet buyer demands and requirements

 - Contact trade promotion agencies, embassies and chambers of commerce providing support for your export activities

 It is important to do market research into your target market before you start exporting.
 This will help you understand and select the right export target markets for your company and products.
 Building your understanding of your target market will also help you set targeted and realistic objectives and will help you build your reputation with potential customers, as buyers expect you to know the market in which you operate.

 You should research key elements such as trade flows and structure, distribution networks, market trends and competitors from other producing countries.
 Find out in which European countries the demand for your ingredient is highest.
 Also, look at the growth in demand in these countries.